-8.5.
-Registry-level requirements
+9.5 Registry-level requirements

-While not normally part of the JSON resources, the Redfish-defined Message Registries are important for interoperability, as they indicate what functionality has been implemented for Events, and are also a useful method for setting expectations on the use of Extended Info error messages when interacting with a Redfish Service implementation.
+While not normally part of the JSON resources, the Redfish-defined message registries are important for interoperability, as they indicate what functionality has been implemented for events, and are also a useful method for setting expectations on the use of extended info error messages when interacting with a Redfish service.

-The following functions are available to specify Registry-level requirements:
+The following functions are available to specify registry-level requirements:

-Property Type Description Repository string A URI providing the location of the repository which contains the JSON file(s) to be included.
-The filenames of the JSON files contained in the repository are expected to follow the Redfish Message Registry filename conventions.
-If absent, the repository location shall be the Redfish Registry Repository (http://redfish.dmtf.org/registries).
-MinVersion string The minimum version required by this Redfish Profile.
-If this property is absent, the minimum value shall be '1.0.0'.
-ReadRequirement string Resource-level requirement for this Registry; see ReadRequirement clause.
+Property Туре Description Repository string A URI providing the location of the repository which contains the JSON file(s) to be included.
+The filenames of the JSON files contained in the repository are expected to follow the Redfish message registry filename conventions.
+If absent, the repository location shall be the Redfish registry repository (http://redfish.dmtf.org/registries).
+MinVersion string The minimum version required by this Redfish profile.
+The version shall be represented using a <major>.<minor>.<errata> format, including an optional errata version.
+If this property is absent, the minimum value shall be 1.0.0.</errata></minor></major> ReadRequirement string Resource-level requirement for this registry.
+See the Read requirement clause.
 Purpose string A description of the purpose of this requirement.
 This text can provide justification or reasoning behind the requirement for use in the profile documentation.
-Messages object The Messages in this Registry which have support requirements

-Property Туре Description for this Redfish Profile.
-If this property is absent, all Messages in this Registry follow the registry-level ReadRequirement.
+Messages object The messages in this registry that have support requirements for this Redfish profile.
+If this property is absent, all messages in this registry follow the registry-level ReadRequirement.
+SupportedFeatures object The features in this registry that have support requirements for this Redfish profile.
+If this property is absent, all supported features in this registry follow the registry-level 'ReadRequirement'.

-8.5.1.
-Messages
+9.5.1 Messages

-Within the Registry object are additional objects that are named to match the Message name in the Registry definition.
+Within the registry object are additional objects that are named to match the message name in the registry definition.
 This object then contains the message-level requirements.

-The following options are available at the property level:
+The following options are available at the message-level:

-Property Type Description ReadRequirement string Message-level requirement for this Message; see the ReadRequirement clause.
+Property Туре Description ReadRequirement string Message-level requirement for this message.
+See the Read requirement clause.